OpenAgentsInc/onyx/docs/mcp/README.md

 The Model Context Protocol (MCP) is an open protocol developed by Anthropic that enables seamless integration between LLM applications and external data sources/tools.
 For Onyx, implementing MCP would allow us to become the first mobile MCP Client, enabling users to access a growing ecosystem of AI tools and capabilities.

+As AI assistants gain mainstream adoption, even the most sophisticated models are constrained by their isolation from data—trapped behind information silos and legacy systems.
+MCP addresses this challenge by providing a universal, open standard for connecting AI systems with data sources, replacing fragmented integrations with a single protocol.

+## Available Integrations

+MCP provides pre-built servers for popular enterprise systems:
+- Google Drive
+- Slack
+- GitHub
+- Git
+- Postgres
+- Puppeteer

 ## How MCP Works

 1. **Client Applications** (like Onyx) can: